-Why are the executive compensation proposal (Proposal 2) and the future frequency of approval of executive compensation proposal (Proposal 3) being included among the items to be considered at the Annual Meeting?
+Why is the executive compensation proposal (Proposal 2) being included among the items to be considered at the Annual Meeting?

-We have included the executive compensation proposal (Proposal 2) and the future frequency of approval of executive compensation proposal (Proposal 3) among the items to be considered at the meeting in order to satisfy the requirements of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 and Section 14A of the Exchange Act of 1934.
-Our stockholders have not previously had the opportunity to hold an advisory vote on executive compensation or the frequency with which they will hold an advisory vote on executive compensation in the future.
+We have included the executive compensation proposal (Proposal 2) among the items to be considered at the meeting in order to satisfy the requirements of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 and Section 14A of the Exchange Act of 1934.